-Changing careers or making a career choice is a very exciting and scary process.
+Changing careers, doing a career pivot or making a career choice is a very exciting and scary process for most people.
 It is a big decision and one that you are likely to live with for many years.
-Most will change careers multiple times in their work life as there are so many internal and external shifts within a organization, industry or personally that a career pivot is the best way to move forward.

 If you just don’t know what career path to pursue or have chosen a career or occupation that no longer or has never been satisfying you are not alone.
 I believe there is nothing more important than feeling like you fit in your job, with your team and colleagues and in your company.

-I view a career pivot as a three step process, which I have outlined below.
+I view making a career choice, change or a pivot as a three step process, which I have outlined below.
 As you can see there are many questions to answer.
-Of course, you can do it yourself and I welcome you to do so.
-Yet, will you follow-though and make the best choice?
-I did not say perfect choice as there is nothing that is perfect or permanent.

 Letting me be your guide through the process will allow you to relax and focus on what is most important each step of the way, which is You.
 I will keep you moving forward, offering objective feedback and support so you can feel confident knowing you are in great hands with a caring counselor that wants you to succeed.